jhagihara/Hockey-Predictions/README.md

 # Hockey-Predictions
 Northeastern Women's Hockey Team game predictions for number of goals scored and game winner probabilities using ML models such as SVM, Feed Forward Neural Networks and Random Forests.

-This for Northeastern University's Sports Analytics Club's hackathon.
-Every week, we put in predictions about which team will win and how any goals each will score.
+This project is for Northeastern University Sports Analytics Club's Hockey Hackathon.
+For each game we submit Northeastern's probability of winning as well as a predicted score.
+We are currently in second place.